dotCMS/dotcms-solutions-library/multi-host-select/README.md

 - Dynamic Host Filtering: Automatically filters hosts to exclude global and system hosts.

 ## Implementation Steps
-1. Add a custom field to the Content Type
-2. Create Custom Field: Implement the provided Velocity code snippet to generate a multi-select dropdown for host selection.
+1. Create Custom Field: Implement the provided Velocity code snippet to generate a multi-select dropdown for host selection.
+2. Add a custom field to the Content Type

 ## Use Cases
 - Localized Updates: When making updates to services or offerings, content can be targeted to specific areas without affecting the entire network of sites.
 - Event Announcements: Selectively share event information relevant only to certain hosts, ensuring targeted communication.

-## Success Stories/Case Studies
--

 ## Related Resources
-1. dotCMS Documentation on Custom Fields
+1. [dotCMS Documentation on Custom Fields] (https://www.dotcms.com/docs/latest/custom-field)
-2. Velocity Template Language Guide
+2. [Velocity Template Language Guide] (https://www.dotcms.com/docs/latest/velocity)